MasqueradeOfSilence/MasqueradeOfSilence/README.md

 # Current progress in M.S.

-- Goal is to finish in 2023, with a soft deadline of May (and a hard deadline of October).
+- Goal is to finish in 2023, ideally by April.
-- Currently coding a fluid solver
+- Implemented a fluid solver using the Marker and Cell Method.
-- I plan on coding something with MPM foam, possibly soap bubbles, after that.
+- I am currently implementing a second fluid solver in MLS-MPM using NiallTL's Incremental MPM tutorial, and will then explore applications of the MLS-MPM method to low-density foam.

 # Personal Work and Project List